-Netherlands Ministry of Infrastructure and Environment (I&M)
+Netherlands Ministry of Infrastructure and Water Management

-The Ministry of Infrastructure and Environment is committed to improving quality of life, access and mobility in a clean, safe and sustainable environment.
+The Ministry of Infrastructure and Water Management is committed to improving quality of life, access and mobility in a clean, safe and sustainable environment.
 The Ministry strives to create an efficient network of roads, railways, waterways and airways, effective water management to protect against flooding, and improved air and water quality.

 TU Delft’s mission is to make a significant contribution towards a sustainable society for the twenty-first century by conducting ground-breaking scientific and technological research which is acknowledged as world-class, by training scientists and engineers with a genuine commitment to society and by helping to translate knowledge into technological innovations and activity with both economic and social value.

 IHE Delft and TU Delft, each on their own way and fashion, are dedicated to contribute to the improvement of the water science and engineering sector.
 We have an ongoing partnership since 2005 collaborating in a number of different projects such as joint education, joint research, joint promotions, zero-nominations, guest-lecturing and student exchange.
 Currently some of the PhD defences are taking place in TU Delft, and the TU Delft PhD degree is awarded to IHE Delft PhD fellows.
 Our difference in orientation is exactly the added value of our partnership.